 The timing was important because I wanted her involvement and she was trying to avoid testing times.

-We also tried to avoid other big events going on in the district so families wouldn’t have schedule conflicts.
+We also tried to avoid other big events going on in the district so families wouldn’t have scheduling conflicts.

 During this first planning meeting, we decided that any child who wanted to participate could and that there would be no auditions.